kivlor/ludum-dare-35/LOG.md

 Haven't made much progress code wise but I've been reading a bunch on Phaser's timer functions.
 I'm planning on using them to slowly ramp up the speed as the game progresses, switch 'tracks' and to spawn objects.

+#### 17:53

+Tea time!
+I've got the speed increase timer implemented and I mocked up a test object (a road barricade) to use with the object timer.
+I also started looking at top down picture of boats and cars and did some sketches.

+My goal tonight is to have the track switching every 5 - 10 seconds and the vehicle morphing in place 😁

+#### 18:22

+I'm stuck on creating looping timers.
+My syntax looks correct and I'm not getting any errors in the browser console but nothing is happening 😭 What's worse is I can't move on because everything relies on timers.
+FML.

+#### 18:30

+Fuck me, timers are working!
+My habbit of refactoring ALL THE TIME had me removing the `console.log` calls.
+Back to it!

+#### 19:26

+I have collisions working!
+Going to go have some dinner and relax a little.
+This night is far from over!